mlblake105/School_District_Analysis/README.md

     - % Overall Passing = 65.1

 - How does replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to the other schools?
+    - Replacing the scores has a significant impact on the % of overall passing, dropping from 90.9% to 65.1%.